Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

-\begin{remark} Conditions (1)-(5) are all natural properties for an interpolating function.
-Regarding condition (6), we notice that this is the same assumption as in \cite{Maas}.
-In a sense this is an optimal requirement as it is a necessary and sufficient condition for the discrete Wasserstein distance on a two point space to be finite (see Chapter 3 in \cite{Maas}). \end{remark} \nc
+\begin{remark} Assumptions (1)-(5) are all quite standard conditions to impose on an interpolating function.
+As explained in Chapter 3 in \cite{Maas}, condition (6) is an optimal requirement in the sense that it is a necessary and sufficient condition for the discrete Wasserstein distance on a two point space to be finite. \end{remark} \nc

 \begin{remark} Typical examples of functions $\theta$ satisfying the above conditions are: \begin{enumerate} \item The arithmetic mean

 \item The logarithmic mean defined by

 \end{enumerate} \end{remark}